bevy-cheatbook/bevy-cheatbook/src/pitfalls/3d-not-rendering.md

-# Cannot see 3D model
+# 3D objects not displaying

 This page will list some common issues that you may encounter, if you are trying to spawn a 3D object, but cannot see it on the screen.